Belarusians in Poland: 1918–1939

 Increasingly, Belarusians in Poland faced extensive Polonization.
 After the 1930 elections in Poland, Belarusian representation in the Polish parliament was reduced and in the early 1930s the Polish government started to introduce policies intended to Polonize minorities.

 In 1935, after the death of Józef Piłsudski, a new wave of repressions was released upon the minorities, with many Orthodox churches and Belarusian schools being closed.
 In 1938 about 100 Orthodox churches were destroyed or converted to Roman Catholic ones in the eastern parts of Poland, the majority of them in ethnically Ukrainian territories.
 Use of Belarusian was discouraged.
 Not a single Belarusian school survived until the spring of 1939, and only 44 schools teaching Belarusian still existed in Poland at the beginning of World War II.

 Belarusian leadership was sent to Bereza Kartuska concentration camp.
-Earlier, Belarusian political leaders reported to the League of Nations of tens of thousands being flogged by police, and subject to torture in interrogations.
-According to Belarusian accounts, sixty to seventy peasants were hanged daily during anti-guerrilla campaigns.
+Earlier, Belarusian political leaders reported to the League of Nations of suspects being flogged by police and subject to torture in interrogations.

-After the August 1939 Nazi-Soviet Pact and pursuant German and Soviet invasion of Poland in September 1939, portrayed by Soviet propaganda as 'liberation of Western Belarus and Western Ukraine', many Belarusians welcomed unification with Belorussian SSR.
-Since 1939, with the exception of a brief period of Nazi occupation, almost all Belarusians previously living in Poland would live in the Belorussian SSR.
+After the August 1939 Nazi-Soviet Pact and pursuant German and Soviet invasion of Poland in September 1939, portrayed by Soviet propaganda as 'liberation of Western Belarus and Western Ukraine', many Belarusians welcomed unification with Byelorussian SSR.
+Since 1939, with the exception of a brief period of Nazi occupation, almost all Belarusians previously living in Poland would live in the Byelorussian SSR.

 It was initially planned to move the capital of the Byelorussian SSR to Vilnius.
 However, the same year Joseph Stalin ordered that the city and surrounding region be transferred to Lithuania, which some months later was also invaded by Soviet Union and became a new Soviet Republic – Lithuanian SSR.
 Minsk therefore was proclaimed the capital of the enlarged Byelorussian SSR.
 The borders of the BSSR were again altered after the war (notably the largely Polish area around the city of Białystok was returned to Poland) but in general they coincide with the borders of the modern Republic of Belarus.

+Demographics

+The results of the 1931 census (questions about mother tongue and about religion) in voivodeships with significant Belarusian populations.
+Belarusian/Poleshuk("Tutejszy")/Russian and Orthodox/Greek Catholic majority minority counties are highlighted with yellow:

+After the Second World War

+In 1946, 79 Polish nationals of Belarusian ethnicity were murdered by members of the Polish Extraordinary Special Actions unit of the National Military Union.
+In 2012, the Monument to Orthodox inhabitants of Białystok who were killed and went missing in the years 1939–1956 was erected in Białystok to commemorate Orthodox Christians of the Białystok region who perished during the massacres in 1946.

+During the thaw of that year, a lot of national minority societies and their press organs were established in Poland.
+Since 1956, the newspaper Niva is being published in Belarusian language in the city of Białystok.